rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryMessages.md

 </QueryRequest>
 ```

-The Manufacturer webservice will answer with the list of messages involved in that transaction.
+The manufacturer’s webservice will answer with the list of messages involved on that transaction.

 ### QueryResponse